 About me

-About me as an artist
+About me – an artist

-My work reflects this process as I combine multiple images into a composite of greater complexity yet one that breathes an invitation to explore.
-Simplicity for me is the experience of one person walking the face of this earth, as has been done for millennia before.
+Simplicity is always the goal.
+It is an experience of walking the face of the earth, as has been done for millennia before.
 I follow in the steps of those many before me.

 Through my time wandering in nature I feel more intensely a part of what was, what is, and what will become.
-My art speaks of this connection and its yearning for expression.
+My art also speaks of this connection and its yearning for expression.

-My biography as an artist
+About me- my bio as an artist

 Episodes of creativity surfaced over the years but did not become a focus greater than a hobby until I began to seriously take the development of my photography as an art form.